community sound art project:

 How does the Afrikaander district in the city Rotterdam sound?
 How does the market place in the centre of the district sound?
 As a gathering place of all kinds of nationalities, products, ideas, talents, local politics, etc. The surrounding sounds have an important connective quality: they are part of and contribute to the district identity, the experienced multi sensory ambiances, the (sonic) image for the outside world and the “hearing-together” by means of belonging together, (in Dutch: samen-horen): being connected by language, food, activities, sounds, etc. The Afrikaander district is a colorful, lively district but with lots of people with low income and unemployed with all kinds of nationalities.

-As part of the “Freehouse”-project of artist Jeanne van Heeswijk I realized the project “Afreesounds”, by creating a soundmap of the multi cultural Afrikaander district and making audible: the talents and activities of the (un)employed in the district atelier, -shop and -kitchen of Freehouse and workers around the marketplace, interviewing inhabitants about the changing surrounding sounds in the Afrikaander district.
+As part of the “Freehouse”-project of artist Jeanne van Heeswijk I realized the project “Afreesounds”, by creating a soundmap (best to listen with headphones) of the multi cultural Afrikaander district and making audible: the talents and activities of the (un)employed in the district atelier, -shop and -kitchen of Freehouse and workers around the marketplace, interviewing inhabitants about the changing surrounding sounds in the Afrikaander district.

 For example I had conversations about the (emotional) impact and consequences of the sounds of the demolition of old houses, resulting the disappearing of whole street blocks, creating empty spaces, holes in the district while leaving the inhabitants with uncertainty when the building reconstruction would start again.
 This as a result of the economic crisis and the mismanagement of a building association.
 Old people and other inhabitants have to move to temporary accommodations including the old brown café on the corner of the street favorite to the former harbour workers.